winponta/treevel/README.md

 ##### Node level property  (levelField)

-This property controls the deep level of the node on the tree.
+This property controls the deep level of the node in the tree.
 The default field value used to handle this feature is named `node_level`, you can change this value customizing the database field name your table/collection is using.
 Do this by setting the property calling the `setLevelField` method in the model `__constructot`:

     <?php
         ...